simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 28-Mar 01 2024
+Solar Radiation Storm Forecast for Feb 29-Mar 02 2024

-              Feb 28  Feb 29  Mar 01
+              Feb 29  Mar 01  Mar 02
-S1 or greater   10%     10%     10%
+S1 or greater   15%     15%     15%

-Rationale: A slight chance for an S1 (Minor) solar radiation storm will persist through 01 Mar primarily due to the potential and location of AR 3590.
+Rationale: A slight chance for an S1 (Minor) solar radiation event will persist through 02 Mar primarily due to the flare history and location of AR 3590,

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Feb 28 2024 1855 UTC.

-Radio Blackout Forecast for Feb 28-Mar 01 2024
+Radio Blackout Forecast for Feb 29-Mar 02 2024

-              Feb 28        Feb 29        Mar 01
+              Feb 29        Mar 01        Mar 02
 R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

-Rationale: A chance for R1-2 (Minor-Moderate) M-class flares, and a slight chance for R3 (Strong) X-class flares, will persist through 01 Mar primarily due to the current potential and past flare history of AR 3590.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity, with a slight chance for an isolated R3 (Strong) radio blackout due to an X-class flare event, will persist through 02 Mar primarily due to the potential exhibited by AR 3590 along with the growth of AR 3595.

 ```